- 5 Life Lessons You Can Learn from Entrepreneurs - July 17, 2017

 During high school, focus on extracurriculars that are less generic than those in which many of your classmates are participating.
 This may mean looking outside of school, or starting a new club within school.
 Starting your own club requires dedication and leadership, and shows colleges that you’re invested in your school and classmates and willing to step up and fill a gap when you see it.
 For tips on getting started, check out Organizing Your New Club.

-In short, you need to prioritize less-common activities that are particularly well-suited to your strengths over more-common activities like student government and sports teams—if you need to choose between them.
+In short, you need to prioritize less-common activities that are particularly well-suited to your strengths over generic activities like student government and sports teams — if you need to choose between them.

 While it is certainly fine to run for National Honor Society president or take on a similar role, and such positions will add to your application, don’t be discouraged if you don’t win the election; your time and energy are just as well spent on activities that are unique and more closely related to your particular interests.